venkywarriors/Generic-functions-Selenium-java/AdvSelenium.md

 We have one Java File of Recording screen functionality written and have attached as java file name as 'MyScreenRecorder.java' file

-This 'MyScreenRecorder.java' file is the base function and we can use the method as 'MyScreenRecorder.startRecording("yourtestcase_recording")' in our own test case file.
+This <a href="https://github.com/venkywarriors619/Generic-functions-Selenium-java/blob/master/MyScreenRecorder.java">'MyScreenRecorder.java'</a> file is the base function and we can use the method as 'MyScreenRecorder.startRecording("yourtestcase_recording")' in our own test case file.

 For Example : Your Java file has the navigation function and if you want to record some scenarios, then we can use the method as 'MyscreenRecorder.startRecording' to start record and 'MyScreenRecorder.stopRecording' to stop the record.
 Reference Link: http://www.randelshofer.ch/monte/